isw-kudos/kudos-docs/docs/boards/tours.md

 ##Boards Tours

+You can create your own tours by calling the `boards.setTours()` function in console.

+> Open dev tools with `Cmd-Shift-I` or `Ctrl-Shift-I` then got to the console tab

-> Tours are currently disable by default, to enable them open dev tools with `Cmd-Shift-I` or `Ctrl-Shift-I` then got to the console tab and type `boards.enableTours()` then press Enter.
+> Tours are currently disabled by default, to enable them type `boards.enableTours()` then press Enter, now reload your page and the tours will be available.

 ###Tour Definition
 | Field | Description | required |